(This page revised January 30, 2017)

 If the Snorkel tube is loose from the sac section, follow these instructions:

-Fit the Snorkel tube’s distal end into the opening in the sac section, seating it just far enough that it will not pull out easily.
+Fit the Snorkel tube’s back end into the opening in the sac section, seating it just far enough that it will not pull out easily.

 Fit the sac protector’s guide rails into the slots in the gripping section without worrying about how the Snorkel tube might line up with the nib.
 Carefully slide the sac protector assembly all the way in as shown above.